The64thGamer/cheeseepedia/content/wiki/Pasqually (Cyberamic).md

 gallery = ["HighQualityPasqually.png|thumb|Modern Pasqually Cyberamic.
 Photo taken by Nerdy Chuck E."]
 +++

-The **Pasqually Cyberamic** is an animatronic figure created by Pizza Time Theatre Inc. for Chuck E. Cheese's Pizza Time Theatre locations from 1979-1980's, and by other companies in the 1990's.
+The <b>Pasqually Cyberamic</b> is an animatronic figure created by Pizza Time Theatre Inc. for Chuck E. Cheese's Pizza Time Theatre locations from 1979-1980's, and by other companies in the 1990's.

 It is a pretty simple figure, having only 8 movements.
 The Pasqually Cyberamic would later be utilized in the Road Stage, 2-Stage, and 1-Stage shows as part of Munch's Make Believe Band.

-## Movements ##
+<h2> Movements </h2>
 Pizza Time Theatre Pasqually cyberamics feature these movements.
 {| class='wikitable'
 |+